 Property managers and HOAs will work together to decide the best way for the HOA to maximize the benefit of a property manager’s services.
 This includes services like dues collection, soliciting bids on projects, and more.

 As you prepare your HOA financials, consider the costs of property managers versus the time and cost the HOA will incur trying to handle all management tasks on its own.

 Looking toward the future will help you to prepare financials that are realistic and the most beneficial for your residents.

 Your financial projections can’t be too short-sighted and must include accurate information.
 Otherwise, your HOA is at risk of falling short of having the cash flows it needs to operate.

 Establish Financial Best Practices

 The most successful financial best practices are the ones that benefit your HOA today and into the future.

 By taking the time to speak to your members and listen to their ideas, you will be in a better position to identify HOA needs and how to pay for them.

 Are you interested in learning other helpful tips to put to use in your HOA?
 At Hales Property Management, we are your Chicago condo service professionals!

-Contact us today to learn more about our services and how we can help your HOA!
+Click here to learn more about our Association Management services and how we can help your HOA!